 - Is there legal protection to be excused from being vaccinated (e.g., religious accommodation/disability accommodation)?

-- Are employees entitled to reimbursement for the cost of the vaccination?
+- Are employees entitled to compensation for the time spent getting vaccinated?

 - What are the privacy implications?